stacksimplify/azure-aks-kubernetes-masterclass/05-AKS-Storage-with-Azure-Disks/05-01-SC-PVC-ConfigMap-MySQL/README.md

-# EKS Storage -  Storage Classes, Persistent Volume Claims
+# AKS Storage -  Storage Classes, Persistent Volume Claims

 ## Step-01: Introduction
-- We are going to create a MySQL Database with persistence storage using AWS EBS Volumes
+- We are going to create a MySQL Database with persistence storage using **Azure Disks**

 | Kubernetes Object  | YAML File |
 | ------------- | ------------- |